ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ### Methods to pipeline computations

 The `CompletionStage` interface has 43 methods (14 groups of 3 similarly overloaded methods in each plus 1 method) which at first glance may seem confusing.
 In fact, the methods have three distinguished naming patterns.

 The _first_ naming pattern explains how a new stage is initiated:

-*   if a method’s name has the `then` prefix, then the new stage is initiated after completion of a single previous stage
+*   if a method name has the `then` prefix, then the new stage is started after completion of a single previous stage
-*   if a method’s name has the `either` suffix, then the new stage is initiated after completion of the first of two previous stages
+*   if a method name has the `either` suffix, then the new stage is started after completion of the first of two previous stages
-*   if a method’s name has the `both` suffix, then the new stage is initiated after completion of both previous stages
+*   if a method name has the `both` suffix, then the new stage is started after completion of both previous stages

 The _second_ naming pattern explains what computations perform the new stage:

-*   if a method’s name has the `apply` fragment, then the new stage applies an argument by a `Function` (takes argument(s) and returns one result)
+*   if a method name has the `apply` fragment, then the new stage applies an argument by a `Function` (takes argument(s) and returns one result)
-*   if a method’s name has the `accept` fragment, then the new stage accepts an argument by a `Consumer` (takes argument(s) and returns no result)
+*   if a method name has the `accept` fragment, then the new stage accepts an argument by a `Consumer` (takes argument(s) and returns no result)
-*   if a method’s name has the `run` fragment, then the new stage runs an action by a `Runnable` (takes no argument and returns no result)
+*   if a method name has the `run` fragment, then the new stage runs an action by a `Runnable` (takes no argument and returns no result)

 >If the new stage depends on both previous stages (has two arguments), it uses `BiFunction` instead of `Function` and `BiConsumer` instead of `Consumer`.